Ivanperezp/TRABAJOS_DEO/MQTT_SERVER_DHT/README.md

 - **MQTT Connection Fails:** Ensure the broker is running and reachable.
 - **No Temperature Data Published:** Verify DHT22 sensor connections.

-## Author
-Developed by Ivanperezp
-For educational and IoT development purposes.